wfjm/w11/doc/w11a_known_issues.md

 started.
 In a real RK05 drive `DRY` went to 0 after a short delay.
 Some basic hardware tests are sensitive to this.

-- **TCK-025 pri=L: CPU: no mmu trap when bit9 clearing instruction traps**
-In the 11/70 the instruction which affects mmu trap can cause a trap already, in w11a only the next instruction will trap.

 - **TCK-014 pri=M: RK11: write protect action too slow**
 Some simple RK11 drivers, especially in tests, don't poll for completion of a write protect command.
 Due to the emulated I/O this can cause errors.